suryasr007/asset-tracking-system/README.md

 # asset-tracking-system
-All the planning is being done in google docs.
+All the requirments is being captured in !(google docs)[https://docs.google.com/document/d/1l1tBejaVB3IMFXDzTWkdkq_hxscNkiufSKnMuHZFkPw]